 VR Headset from Microsoft:Microsoft HoloLens:

-Microsoft Holo lens blends virtual and half augmented reality to make one of the most ambitious launches ever planned.
+Microsoft Holo Lens blends virtual and half augmented reality to make one of the most ambitious launches ever planned.
 The device merges real-world elements with virtual ‘holographic’ images, meaning you can look at your Minecraft world on your kitchen table, or walk around the surface of Mars in your living room.
-The Development Edition is available now for Windows Insider members with a price tag of $3,000.
+The Development Edition is available now for Windows Insider members.

 Using Kinect-style tech to recognize gestures and voice commands, the headset has a 120-degree field of vision on both axes, and is capable of ‘high definition’ visuals, but it’s still a letterbox compared to the likes of Oculus and Vive.
 More importantly, however, there’s no connection to a PC – a full Windows 10 system is built into the headset and runs off a battery.
 No, we can’t wait to see how long that lasts either.